-A per-visit retention rate (%) for each required follow-up visit will be calculated and provided in a monthly Retention Report.
+A per-visit retention rate (%) for each required follow-up visit will be calculated and provided in a monthly retention report.
 The per-visit retention percentage is calculated by taking the number of participants expected for a visit who complete the visit within the allowable time frame (the visit window) and dividing that by the number of participants expected for the visit.
-A participant is expected for every visit after she has enrolled until the study has reached its natural end and the participant is terminated or the participant has reached a primary study endpoint (HIV seroconversion).
+A participant is expected for every visit after she has enrolled up until the study has reached its natural end and the participant is terminated or the participant has HIV seroconversion.